Lewis Mumford

 Lewis Mumford (October 19, 1895 – January 26, 1990) was an American historian, sociologist, philosopher of technology, and literary critic.
 Particularly noted for his study of cities and urban architecture, he had a broad career as a writer.
-Mumford made signal contributions to social philosophy, American literary and cultural history and the history of technology.
-He was influenced by the work of Scottish theorist Sir Patrick Geddes and worked closely with his associate the British sociologist Victor Branford.
+He made significant contributions to social philosophy, American literary and cultural history, and the history of technology.

+Mumford was influenced by the work of Scottish theorist Sir Patrick Geddes and worked closely with his associate the British sociologist Victor Branford.
 Mumford was also a contemporary and friend of Frank Lloyd Wright, Clarence Stein, Frederic Osborn, Edmund N. Bacon, and Vannevar Bush.

 Life

+Early life and education

 Mumford was born in Flushing, Queens, New York, and graduated from Stuyvesant High School in 1912.
 He studied at the City College of New York and The New School for Social Research, but became ill with tuberculosis and never finished his degree.
-In 1918 he joined the navy to serve in World War I and was assigned as a radio electrician.
+In 1918 he joined the Navy to serve in World War I and was assigned as a radio electrician.
 He was discharged in 1919 and became associate editor of The Dial, an influential modernist literary journal.
 He later worked for The New Yorker where he wrote architectural criticism and commentary on urban issues.

+First book

 Mumford's earliest books in the field of literary criticism have had a lasting influence on contemporary American literary criticism.
+His first book was The Story of Utopias (1922), an insightful exploration of the many visions of a better world that influenced the development of modern urban planning theory.
 In The Golden Day (1926), he argued for a mid-19th-century American literary canon comprising Herman Melville, Ralph Waldo Emerson, Henry David Thoreau, Nathaniel Hawthorne and Walt Whitman, all of whom he argued reflected an antebellum American culture of the period that would be destroyed by the late-19th-century social changes wrought by the American Civil War and industrialization of the United States.
 Herman Melville (1929), which combined an account of Melville's life with an interpretive discussion of his work, was an important part of the Melville revival.

-Soon after, with the book The Brown Decades, he began to establish himself as an authority in American architecture and urban life, which he interpreted in a social context.
+Correspondence

 Mumford was a close friend of the psychologist Henry Murray, with whom he corresponded extensively from 1928 until the 1960s on topics including Herman Melville, psychology, American values and culture, and the nature of the self.

+Urban planning

-In his early writings on urban life, Mumford was optimistic about human abilities and wrote that the human race would use electricity and mass communication to build a better world for all humankind.
-Mumford would later take a more pessimistic stance on the sweeping technological improvements brought by this second industrial revolution.
-His early architectural criticism also helped to bring wider public recognition to the work of Henry Hobson Richardson, Louis Sullivan and Frank Lloyd Wright.
+In his early writings on life in an urban area, Mumford was optimistic about human abilities, arguing that the human race would use electricity and mass communication to build a better world for all humankind.
+Mumford later took a more pessimistic stance on the sweeping technological improvements brought by the Second Industrial Revolution.
+His early architectural criticism helped to bring wider public recognition to the work of Henry Hobson Richardson, Louis Sullivan and Frank Lloyd Wright.